Market Charts and The Message of the Market

 On any average day, 70 to 80% of all trading volume is generated by professionals, people who do this for a living.
 They are well-trained, properly equipped, and most have a manager to impose discipline.
 Plus, these pros have a track record of success; without this, the business will force you to find some other occupation.
 They are "The Smart Money".
 These pros know how to make money on Wall Street, a name that is synonymous with the business of creating and facilitating the exchange of tradable securities.

 Technical (chart) analysis shows what is happening now and what is historically possible.
 Charts allow us to see the market's cyclical trading patterns and to develop an intuitive feel for the historical odds of pattern repetition.
 These are patterns and odds that can be profitably projected into the future.
-Specifically, charts show the market trend, the health of that trend, and the current cyclical Trading Range, called a Support and Resistance (S/R) Channel.
+Specifically, charts show the market trend, the health of that trend, and the current cyclical Trading Range (TR), called a Support and Resistance (S/R) Channel.

 Supply and Demand imbalances create trends (price momentum).
-The Bulls, buyers that believe prices are going up, create demand and Support as prices approach the lower-end of the current trading range.
+The Bulls, buyers that believe prices are going up, create demand and Support as prices approach the lower-end of the current TR.
 The Bears, sellers who believe prices are going down, create Supply and Resistance as prices approach the upper-end of the trading range.
 Our collective desire to Buy-Low and Sell-High creates this Support and Resistance Channel that moves in the direction of the broader market trend.

 Whichever group, the Bulls or Bears, are more aggressive will drive the current trend forward.
 But that can change.
 No group has unlimited buying or selling power.
 A supply/demand imbalance tends to shift as prices approach the top or bottom of the current trading range (S/R Channel).

 Professional bulls create excess demand when their analysis indicates prices are too low.
 Thus, causing a primary downtrend to put in a pivot bottom and become the next primary uptrend.
-Savvy bears create excess supply when prices are too high, approaching the top of the trading range; and thus, causing a topping pivot.
+Savvy bears create excess supply when prices are too high, approaching the top of the TR; and thus, causing a topping pivot.
 A healthy trend is likely to continue until the driving force is spent.
 That is, has gone too far and thus becomes unhealthy because it is no longer reflective of likely economic value, which tends to happen at trading range extremes.

 Market prices are driven by forward-looking expectations of likely future value, which are based on backward-looking fundamental economic realities.
 Because prices are forward looking, they trade in a dynamic range along the expected broader economic trend.
 But there will be times when forward-looking momentum, trending forces that operate with a positive feedback mechanism, will propel prices to unsustainable extremes, thus inviting a correction.
 Prices are also backward looking.
 When (forward-looking) anticipatory mistakes are made about reported (backward-looking) fundamental realities, prices quickly correct to better reflect surprising news and commentary.